Rogue City: Plot

 After incriminating evidence is found against Will, implicating him in the shooting of the undercover narcotics officer, he massacres his own family before turning his gun on himself.
 Meanwhile, Nadal murders Costa and his wife, blaming Costa for setting him up.
 Leonetti’s daughter, who is the newest member of Vronski’s unit, discovers Costa’s diary with details of payments from the Bastianis.
 She hands the diary to Vronski.

 The Narcotics Bureau Special Ops chief Stephan Jakowitz suspects Vronski and his men of being involved in the ambush and even confronts Vronski with his suspicion.
 To get out of the mess he finds himself in, Vronski strikes a deal with the Bastianis in which he and his unit’s men agree to shoot their rival, Nadal and his associates.
 After killing them, Vronski plants the gun which killed the undercover narc on them.
 Leonetti, the police chief, who had been blackmailed by the Bastianis and whose incriminating dossier is handed over to Vronski as part of the deal, then closes the case, blaming the Nadal gang for the Marseille creek shootout.

 Vronski quits the police force and sails off with half the money, leaving the other half for the two surviving members of his unit, Zach and Max.

-The film ends with the anti-gang unit's members being murdered one by one, including Vronski.
+The anti-gang unit's members are being murdered one by one, including Vronski.
 Also killed are police chief Leonetti and the Bastiani gang matriarch.
 It is revealed that all of these killings were ordered by the head of the Narcotics Bureau’s Special Ops chief in a larger plot to take-over both gangs, indicating deep-rooted corruption and betrayal within the police force itself.
 The film ends with him watching the impending murder of Leonetti’s daughter.